ccdc-opensource/on-site-webcsd/README.md

 ## Installation

-After either unpacking the release source code onto the server on which the software will be installed or cloning the git repo and pulling it you will need to go into the on-site-webcsd directory and copy the environment file `sample.env` as `.env` then populate with suitable values.
+After unpacking the release source code onto the server on which the software will be installed you will need to go into the on-site-webcsd directory and copy the environment file `sample.env` as `.env` then populate with suitable values.

 ```
 cd on-site-webcsd